Plug-in Hybrid Economy Calculator

 Every plug-in hybrid vehicle will be cheaper than a regular car when it comes to fuel and energy expenses.
 It doesn't necessarily mean, though, that the sum you have to invest will return to you.

-Remember that the economic factor should not be the only one that influences your decision.
+Remember that the economic factor should not be the only one influencing your decision.
 For example, hybrid cars are far more sustainable than regular ones.
-Also, make sure to consider other expenses and savings such as:
+Also, make sure to consider other expenses and savings, such as:

-- Toll exemptions: In many countries, PHEV or HEV owners can use the highways without paying the toll.
+- Toll exemptions: PHEV or HEV owners can use the highways without paying the toll in many countries.

-- Insurance and maintenance: The rates may be different for hybrid and regular cars.
+- Insurance and maintenance: The rates may differ for hybrid and regular cars.